bluffingo/OpenSB/README.md

 ### Why do I get 404 errors when I click on thumbnails?

 Assuming you use Apache and have the rewrite module installed, this is because AllowOverride is turned off.
 See the virtual host example above for a quick fix.

-### Is this related to Kylarz's squareBracket?
-No. Kylarz's squareBracket uses a closed-source "TicTac" backend and is not affiliated with us.
-The original squareBracket (by Bluffingo) was renamed to Qobo in the latter half of 2022, and still uses OpenSB.